- Student Engagement

 Additionally, students may be given the option of taking their examinations prior to the regular exam schedule.

-Students should consult the Veterans Center with any questions about their eligibility prior to seeking approval from the Dean of Enrollment Services.
+Students should consult the Veterans Center with any questions about their eligibility prior to seeking approval from the Registrar.